 I recommend that all restaurateurs immediately register contact points for their existing restaurants and for those that you only plan to open.

-If you want to start word of mouth about your restaurant, every contact point should be amazing!
-After all, surprise is one of the strongest emotions that a guest remembers and will talk about.
+If you want to start word of mouth about your restaurant, every contact point should be fantastic!
+After all, a surprise is one of the strongest emotions that a guest remembers.
 It is necessary to predict and calculate the reaction of guests.

 Thinking through the points of contact, you need to answer the following questions: